meilisearch/documentation/learn/configuration/typo_tolerance.md

 <CodeSamples id="typo_tolerance_guide_1" />

-Disabling typo tolerance will mean Meilisearch no longer applies typo tolerance to match queries at search time.
-However, it will still [sort results by increasing number of typos](#impact-of-typo-tolerance-on-the-typo-ranking-rule).
+With typo tolerance disabled, Meilisearch no longer considers words that are a few characters off from your query terms as matches.
+For example, a query for `phnoe` will no longer return a document containing the word `phone`.

+**We recommend keeping typo tolerance enabled for most uses.** Massive or multilingual datasets may be exceptions, as typo tolerance can cause false-positive matches in these cases.

 ### `minWordSizeForTypos`